 Boss Club Foundation aims to inspire confidence and ignite creativity in students through the pursuit of entrepreneurship.

-We are passionate about helping students experience life change through entrepreneurship.
+We are passionate about helping the next generation of students develop the traits uniquely forged through entrepreneurship.

-Entrepreneur, pilot, husband to Corey, and dog dad to Bruce.
+Entrepreneur, pilot, husband to Corey, and soon-to-be father.
 My first business was a lemonade stand (classic!) followed by a shoe shining business.
 My favorite part of Boss Club is seeing the smile on kids' faces when they hold a dollar bill in their hand from their first sale.

 In 2011, David Grubbs was teaching entrepreneurship at the collegiate level at Baylor University in Waco, Texas.
 It was there that he and Charlie Gasmire met and started several ventures together over the coming years.
 A frequent reflection on the time spent at the University, the two agreed that entrepreneurship can and should be taught much earlier in a student's life, as the lessons go much deeper than just business training.